dr-costas/SEDLM/README.md

 ![equation](https://latex.codecogs.com/gif.latex?\inline&space;\hat{\mathbf{Y}}\in\mathbb{R}^{T\times&space;C}),
 which holds the predictions for each of the `C` classes at every `t` feature vector.

-Sound events in real life exhibit inter and intra temporal structures.
-That is, a car passing by is very likely to be active for couple of time steps and also to follow or precede a car horn.
+In real-life recordings, the various sound events likely have **temporal structures within and across events**.
+For instance, a “footsteps” event might be repeated with pauses in between (intra-event structure).
+On the other hand, “car horn” is likely to follow or precede the “car passing by” sound event (inter-events structure).
 Such temporal structures are employed and used in other machine learning tasks, for example in machine translation, image captioning, and speech recognition.
 In these tasks, the developed method also learns a model of the temporal associations of the targeted classes.
 These associations usually are termed as language model.